Waka Flocka Flame Rips Reported Maroon 5 Halftime Show, Talks Colin Kaepernick

 Waka Flocka Flame Rips Reported Maroon 5 Halftime Show, Talks Colin KaepernickSeptember 20, 2018

-Atlanta-born rapper Waka Flocka Flame said it's "not fair" the NFL reportedly selected pop band Maroon 5 to perform during the Super Bowl LIII halftime show at Mercedes-Benz Stadium in Atlanta next February, given the host city's deep roster of rap talent.
+Atlanta-based rapper Waka Flocka Flame said it's "not fair" the NFL reportedly selected pop band Maroon 5 to perform during the Super Bowl LIII halftime show at Mercedes-Benz Stadium in Atlanta next February, given the host city's deep roster of rap talent.

 "They need somebody from Atlanta, it's only right," he told TMZ Sports after Jem Aswad and Shirley Halperin of Variety reported the choice of Maroon 5, a band that originated in Los Angeles.